DMITRII1548/online-cinema-laravel/backend/README.md

 # ONLINE CINEMA API

 This is a simple online cinema API.
-Created this API with pattern Controller-Service-Repository
+Created this API with pattern Controller-Service-Repository.

 # INSTALLATION